johantiden/aliases-as-a-language/README.md

 * `d1f`   dir of one file        (kind of breaks grammar)
 * `d1F`   sudo dir of one file   (kind of breaks grammar)

-## Adjectives
+## Context
+Context can be given at the beginning of the sentence or before a noun.
+Usage before a

-* `j`     jira as an adjective
+* `j`     jira
-    * `oj.v`     "open jira, this-version"
+    * `jo.v`     "jira: open this version"
     * `njp`      "new branch, jira-pasting"

-* `g`     git as an adjective
+* `g`     git
-    * `og1v`        "open a git version" - open here, to mean open github. git can usually be derived from context so it may now be needed. "e.v" - echo this version can be safely assumed to be a git version, so it should behave the same as "eg.v"
+    * `go1v`        "git: open a version" - open to mean open github. git can usually be derived from context, so it may not be needed. e.v" - echo this version can be safely assumed to be a git version, so it should behave the same as "eg.v"

-* `e` exact. this instructs searches to use exact matching isntead of fuzzy search, which is defaut
+* `e` exact. this instructs searches to use exact matching instead of fuzzy search. fuzzy is default
-    * e.g. `o1ef` "open one exact file"
+    * `o1ef` "open one exact file"

+* `s` sudo.
+This will typically change the context from "home" to "everywhere".
+    * `se1f`  "sudo: echo one file (from `/`)" - This is to distinguish from the default `e1f` which means "echo one file from `~`"

 # Grammar
 * Verb alone expects an argument eg "e hej"

 * Behavior from noun alone depends on context.
-    *`f` will will echo the file.
+    *`f` will echo the file.
     *`1d` will cd to a directory.

 * Some verbs are contextual.